kenjyco/kenjyco/setup-linux-mint.md

 # Open a terminal, sync package index, and install some packages

-First thing is to resync the packed index from sources specified in `/etc/apt/sources.list` and files in `/etc/apt/sources.list.d`
+First thing is to resync the package index from sources specified in `/etc/apt/sources.list` and files in `/etc/apt/sources.list.d`

 ```